-On this page, you will find many of your frequently asked questions, along with our answers.
-If you cannot find the answer you are looking for, please contact Customer Services
+You will find many of your frequently asked questions on this page, along with our answers.
+Please contact us if you cannot find the answer you are looking for.

 If it is on the property’s pipework then it is the responsibility of the Owner or Landlord to carry out the repairs.
 It is advisable to carry out internal checks prior to employing a Plumber, to ensure the leak is not dripping taps, tank or toilet cistern overflows.
 Once you have identified and fixed the leak, Jersey Water can organise a retest to ensure the leak is repaired.

 If the leak is coming from underground, then you may be entitled to a leak allowance (only for domestic customers).
 You will need to write to us to request a leak allowance for consideration.

 To find out more about water leaks please click here.

 A cubic meter (m³) is 1,000 litres of water and is the measurement unit used for water billing.

 A cubic metre is equivalent to about 28 showers or 13 baths.

 Our Metering Team regularly inspects water meters as part of the reading process and monitors if there is a large increase or decrease in water consumption compared with previous readings.